Get

 After 14 weeks, you should control your socialization efforts.
 However, you’ll also want to prevent your puppy from being scared or traumatized by kids.
 Early traumatic experiences can have negative long-lasting effects on dogs.

-You can try desensitizing techniques for adult dogs who are nervous around kids to help them learn to tolerate and like children.
+You can try desensitizing techniques for adult dogs that are nervous around kids to help them learn to tolerate and like children.
 Typically, this means exposing the dog to a child at a safe distance and rewarding them if they don’t show signs of fear.
 Gradually, the child moves closer as the dog gets used to their presence until they can safely interact.
-However, this must be done very carefully, and with veterinary input prior to starting, as professionals are best placed to judge if such training is suitable for a nervous dog.
+However, this must be done carefully and with veterinary input prior to starting, as professionals are best placed to judge if such training is suitable for a nervous dog.
 You can also try conditioning techniques to help your dog form positive associations with kids.
 Generally, this means feeding your dog treats whenever kids are around.

 girl lying on rug floor carpet and embracing her pet labrador dog